vladutcretu/MyWorkoutSTATS/README.md

 - users can sort public workouts by number of likes and date
 - users can import their personal previous workouts or public workouts (copy exercises and sets)
 - users can track their body weight evolution, volume progress and records for each exercise
+- users can also perform various actions through the app's API (more information on the REST API page located in the footer)

 ## Try the APP